National Assessment of Educational Progress (NAEP)

 Test scores are always kept confidential.
 Performance on NAEP is never reported for individual students, schools, or districts.

-In spring 2013 NAEP administered state and national assessments in reading and mathematics at grades 4 and 8 to a sample of Nebraska students.
+In spring 2014 NAEP administered national assessments in technology and engineerling literacy at grades 4 and 8 to a sample of Nebraska students.